YodasWs/Empires-4x/CONTRIBUTING.md

 ## How to Contribute

 We welcome contributions of all kinds!
+Code and non-code controbutions are needed.

 *   **Code:** If you're a developer, please check the [Issues](https://github.com/YodasWs/Empires-4x/issues) or [Kanban board](https://github.com/users/YodasWs/projects/3/) for areas where help is needed.
 *   **Ideas and Feedback:** Share your thoughts on gameplay, features, and design in the [Discussions section](https://github.com/YodasWs/Empires-4x/discussions).
+*   **Documentation:** Help us write and expand how-to guides over on our [wiki](https://github.com/YodasWs/Empires-4x/wiki).
 *   **UX/UI Design and Art:** If you have design or artistic skills, we'd love your help creating a better user experience and graphics.
+*   **Promote:** Please share the project on social media!

 ## Running on your computer